 Football is the name of our game.

-Consistent coaching and constant adaptation with a high drive for success has brought our town to be one of the most sought after places in Pittsburgh to search for career long players.
+Dedicated coaching and consistent adaptation with a high drive for success has brought our town to be one of the most sought after places in Pittsburgh to search for career long players.

-75 yrs of signups, pep rally's, senior nights, and championships.
+75 years of signups, pep rallies, senior nights, and championships.

 Decades of fundraisers, car washes camps, and banquets.